Otterdays/Zombobs/ITCH/DOCS/ITCH.IO_DEV_LOGS/dev_log_1.md

 ## Final Thoughts

-ZOMBOBS is still in **super early production** (V0.8.1.9 ALPHA).
+ZOMBOBS is still in **super early production** (V0.8.1.7 ALPHA).
 There are bugs.
 There are missing features.
 There are things I want to change.

 But it's playable.
 It's fun.
 And it's getting better every update.

-If you've played it, thank you.
-If you've given feedback, double thank you.
-If you've found bugs... well, I'm working on it! 😅
+This project has been a journey of rediscovery.
+It's reminded me why I fell in love with game development in the first place—that moment when you see someone play your game and their eyes light up, or when you finally get that particle effect just right, or when you realize you've been coding for six hours straight and it felt like ten minutes.

 The horde is growing.
 The world is expanding.
 And I'm just getting started.